Pitt concludes action at Cherry Blossom Classic tomorrow against Ohio State

-The 2012 squad ranked among the top of the Big East in several categories, including second in assists, third in triples and fifth in ERA.
-Aprile also guided freshman sensation Savannah King to a school-record 19 wins in the circle.
-The ace rewrote Pitt's single-season and rookie records, while 2012 All-Big East honorees Kelly Hmiel and Holly Stevens etched their names in the Pitt record book.
+That 2012 squad ranked among the top of the Big East in several categories, including second in assists, third in triples and fifth in ERA.
+Kelly Hmiel and Holly Stevens garnered all-conference honors that season, highlighted by first team honors for Hmiel.
 Hmiel is rated among the Panther greats in several offensive categories, which includes the all-time batting average title (.330).
-Stevens holds the program mark for homeruns (27) in a career.

-Aprile directed the 2011 team to arguably the best season in Pitt history.
-Numerous school records fell, both individually and as a team.
-The 34 victories that year marked only the third time in program history that Pitt captured 30-plus wins.
+Aprile directed the 2011 team to its best season in program history as numerous school records fell, both individually and as a team.
+The team finished with a 34-17 overall record and a 13-8 mark in Big East play.
+The 34 overall victories and 13 conference wins were both the most in school history, while that year marked only the third time in program history that Pitt captured 30-plus wins.

-The Panthers won 10 of their last 13 games in 2011, including six-straight in their first-ever season at Vartabedian Field at the Petersen Sports Complex.
-In addition to achieving a record 34 wins, Pitt set program marks in Big East wins (13), home runs (51) and shutouts (14).
+The Panthers won 10 of their final 13 games in 2011, including six-straight in their first-ever season at Vartabedian Field.
+In addition to achieving a record 34 wins, Pitt set program marks in home runs (51) and shutouts (14).

 Statistically, the 2011 team ranked among the NCAA top-50 in fielding percentage (.972-20th), triples per game (0.27 - 25th), slugging percentage (.466 - 35th), stolen bases per game (1.55- 36th), home runs per game (1.0-36th) and team ERA (2.1-41st).

 That same team set another program record when four Panthers earned their first-ever All-Big East honors.
 Individually, four Panthers ranked among the nation's elite, while Hmiel was selected the program's first-ever National Fastpitch Coaches Association (NFCA) Player of the Week on March 15.